Prepare for a future career in Scotland’s social services

 Effective communication

-Effective communication, the focus on this resource, relies upon a range of verbal and non verbal skills.
+Effective communication, the focus of this resource, relies upon a range of verbal and non verbal skills.

 These communication skills help care workers to build relationships with people they support and those close to them, like their carers and family members.